 Funeral services will be held at 11 a.m. on Wednesday, April 24, in the Coalville Stake Center, 40 North Main, Coalville, UT, with a viewing the night before from 6 to 8 and an hour before the services at the Stake Center as well.

 The family would like to thank Jeanette Vernon for her kind and loving medical care and those who assisted following his passing.
 Thank you, as well, to his kind neighbors.
 In lieu of flowers, please donate to the American Heart Association or other charity in his name.

 Condolences may be sent to the family at www.walker-mortuary.com.

-To send flowers to Homer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Homer Foust, please visit our floral store.